hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

     jet.newJob(p).join();
 ----

-The call to ++newJob()++ begins executing immediately in an asynchcronous manner, and returns a Job object.
+The call to ++newJob()++ begins executing immediately in an asynchronous manner, and returns a Job object.
 This construct holds a simple status and a CompletableFuture on the actual computation - so the job's progress can be queried or cancelled after some time period.

 In this simple example, we don't want to do anything asynchronous with the computation and so we call ++join()++ on the job immediately, and just block for completion.